user-nermine/Esprit-PI-4DATA-2026-5GHandoverPrediction/README.md

 # 5G Handover Prediction – Predictive ML/DL Framework

 ## Overview
-This project was developed as part of the PIML – Final Year Engineering Program at **Esprit School of Engineering** (Academic Year 2025–2026).
+This project was developed as part of the PI – 4th Year Engineering Program at **Esprit School of Engineering** (Academic Year 2025–2026).

 It consists of a predictive machine learning and deep learning framework for 5G handover management.
 The system anticipates connection loss and ensures seamless cell-to-cell switching before disruptions occur, targeting a 35% improvement in handover success rate.